anp-scp/django-to-rest/docs/index.md

 ## **Quickstart**

-The quick start guide is a shor tutorial which i sthe fastes way to get everything setup and get an overview of the tool.
+The [quick start guide](quickstart.md) is a shor tutorial which i sthe fastes way to get everything setup and get an overview of the tool.

-## **Contribution**

-Check the contribution guidelines to know about how to contribute to the project.